cmunro/finalproject/README.md

 ## Introduction

 This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) seminar in fall 2015.
-This project aims to visualize gene expression data, specifically using a force directed graph layout to demonstrate the coexpression of genes within different tissues.
+This project aims to visualize gene expression data, with an eye to showing specific Gene Ontology (GO) terms that relate to each differentially expressed gene (pairwise tissue comparisons, within a single species).
+GO terms were established as a consistent way to describe the biology of genes across different species, with very specific vocabulary to describe gene products that may be part of a 'Biological Process', be a 'Cellular Component', or have a specific 'Molecular Function' (each of these is a major GO domain).
+The GO ontology is structured in such a way that they have nested relationships, may have relationships with multiple terms in the same domain.

 To view the project...

 ## The data

-Description of data...

-- Data source (simulated/ published/ unpublished?)
+These data are unpublished, and form a small part of my thesis work.
+I have pulled out raw counts for two major tissue types found in a siphonophore.
+I have computed genewise differences in the means between the two groups using EdgeR in R. I also mapped GO terms to the transcriptome using Blast2GO, and determined significantly enriched GO terms using the R package topGO.

+The datafile included in this visualisation shows a very small fraction of total genes in the larger dataset.
+This is because I have only included genes that are present in these tissues, that also has a Blast hit and GO annotations.

 - Data structure - what are the variables?
 How are they organized?
 What states can they have

 ## Background

-The goal of this project was to visualize gene expression patterns in a manner similar to a graph from [Andris et al. (2015) PLoS ONE](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0123507).
-I adjusted code from [Mike Bostock's visualizations of characters in *Les Miserables*](http://bl.ocks.org/mbostock/4062045).
+The goal of this project was to visualize gene expression patterns as a scatterplot, in a manner similar to [Casey's iris visualization](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus/tree/master/exercises/iris).
+I would like to be able to click on GO terms, and be able to visualise the relative number of genes that fall into this category, and provide a mean count for this group overall.
+Such a plot could be a starting point for a plot that would consider each of these GO terms in a more scientifically rigorous manner.

-Examples of previous visualizations of similar data or processes, if any exist...
-Include links or add images to markdown document... how were data mapped to aesthetics in these previous approaches?
-Was there filtering?

-Shortcomings of previous approaches, or potentially interesting gaps between previous approaches...

 ## This project